paulgribble/GribbleLab/faq.md

 A general principle I would like to encourage and foster, is an approach whereby we all develop our mentoring skills with each other.
 We all have unique knowledge, experience, and skills that may well be of value to others.
 If we are all open to helping each other, and open to being helped *by* each other, that will help us to our best scientific work and will contribute to a positive, supportive, and exciting research environment.

 ## Drive your research project

 Another general principle is that you should take ownership of your research project.
 You take the steering wheel and you drive the bus.
-As a supervisor I may give you advice, or suggest you go in certain directions and not others (back-seat driver?) but ultimately you must take charge of the destiny of your research project.
+As a supervisor I may give you advice, or suggest you go in certain directions and not others (back-seat driver?) but ultimately you must take charge of the destiny of your research project and more generally of the destiny of your own personal journey in graduate school.
 This is critically important.
-Depending on the project, your experience, and your personal style, I may offer more or less suggestions/nudges.
+Depending on the project, your experience, and your personal style, I may offer more or fewer suggestions/nudges.
 I will do my best to respect your own research interests while at the same time ensuring that the research project is likely to succeed.

 If you do not regard your research project as your own, you will not be excited about it, and it will not be a fun time.
 We will work together to develop research projects that are of mutual interest to us both.
 This is very important to me.

 I have a job.
-I have a PhD.
+I already have a MSc and a PhD.
 You are not doing your research for me.
 (Note that in some labs, trainees are hired specifically to work on particular projects that appear in funded research grants.
 This is not my approach.)
-Sure, I have a general research program in my lab that is supported by research grants that contain proposals about particular experiments... but my approach is that as long as the research is in the same general realm and as long as we both find it exciting and relevant, I will support it.
+Sure, I have a general research program in my lab that is supported by research grants that contain proposals about particular experiments... but my approach is that as long as the research is in the same general realm and as long as we both find it exciting and relevant, I will support it and I will support you.

 ## General expectations

+I expect you to:
-- come to me if you are not sure what you should be doing day to day
+- please come to me if you are not sure what you should be doing day to day.
-- let me know if you are concerned about the progress of your project
+- do let me know if you are concerned about the progress of your project.
-- come to me often with data; show me plots; show me the signals; get feedback from me and others about how the project is progressing
+- please come to me often with data; show me plots; show me the signals; get feedback from me and others about how the project is progressing.
-- look at your data often, in particular to make sure that the various signals (kinematics, forces, EMG, EEG, etc) look as they should, and to make sure that participants are performing the task as we require.
+- you should look at your data often, in particular to make sure that the various signals (kinematics, forces, EMG, EEG, etc) look as they should, and to make sure that participants are performing the task as we require.

+You should expect me to:
+- make myself available to you at regular intervals (e.g. at *least* once a week) to look at data, talk about your experiment, talk about papers in the literature, etc.
+- provide critical feedback of your research in a supportive manner.
+- do my best to support your work by seeking out research grants to run the lab.
+- support your travel to conferences to present your research.
+- do my best to promote a positive, supportive, collaborative research environment in the lab.

 ## Undergraduate thesis students